Ashira-Sandhu/Project-Task-Tracker/README.md

 # Project-Task-Tracker
-Task Tracker is a handy tool that aids in the effective management of daily tasks.
-It ensures that no chores slip through the gaps.
+Task Tracker is a handy tool that aids in the effective management of daily tasks with the ability to display, create, edit and delete tasks.
+It ensures that no tasks slip through the gaps.

 This project repository includes the following files: